raim/segmenTier/README.md

 ## Theory

-The theory behind the package is outlined in the manuscript at the preprint server of the the [Santa Fe Institute](https://www.santafe.edu/).
+The theory behind the package is outlined in the manuscript at the preprint server of the [Santa Fe Institute](https://www.santafe.edu/).

 ## Installation